F. Shields McManus

 “After serving a decade as a trial judge, I am pleased to be a practicing trial lawyer again.
 My experience on the bench has enhanced my three decades of experience as a trial lawyer.
 I look forward using my knowledge to help clients resolve their legal conflicts successfully and expeditiously.”

 Shields settled in Martin County and spent three decades trying cases all over Florida and in several other states.
 He was one of the first lawyers in the Treasure Coast who represented condominium and home owner associations in takeovers from developers.
-He represented the Pierpoint Condominium unit owners in the first trial in Florida challenging the 99-year recreation lease in 1978.
+He represented condominium unit owners in the first trial in Florida challenging the 99-year recreation lease in 1978.
 He negotiated the buyout of the lessors’ rights.
 He continued to represent many community associations in Martin and St. Lucie County.

 He capably represented injured persons and families of deceased who were victims of motor vehicle crashes and medical malpractice.
 He has tried over 100 jury trials.